hphelion/documentation/moonshot/prepare.releasenotes.md

 * Under some circumstances, after launching a workload profile in the Administration Dashboard, and then using <b>Terminate Workload</b> to deprovision, the workload/topology continues to list the state as "Processing".
 In the <b>Deployed Workloads</b> tab, selecting <b>Delete Workload</b> resolves the issue.

-* For instances provisioned using Windows Images created using the [Image Builder](/cloudos/moonshot/manage/image-builder/) document, the disk size of the instance is the same as the disk size specified during image creation process.
-You need to login using the credentials provided as part of unattend file during Image creation instead of using the Openstack Keypair.
+* For instances provisioned using Windows images created using the [Image Builder](/cloudos/moonshot/manage/image-builder/) document, the disk size of the instance is the same as the disk size specified during image creation process.
+You need to login using the credentials provided as part of unattend file during image creation instead of using the OpenStack keypair.

 ####General####